 - How is service discovery handled within your app?

 - Describe the build process and its outputs?

 - What type of automated testing is built into the app?

 - How is the system configured?

 Build a case study (1 week).
-When the POC is completed, compile the results and present them to executives for additional buy-in and support, and also to the next set of application teams to identify teams for the beta launch.
+When the first install is completed, compile the results and present them to executives for additional buy-in and support, and also to the next set of application teams to identify teams for the beta launch.